Dollar holds broad gains, NZ dollar stung by RBNZ

 That has prompted a rise in U.S. Treasury yields, which in turn helped boost the appeal of the greenback, particularly against low-yielding peers such as the yen and euro.

 The euro continued to count its losses after last week's policy easing from the European Central Bank.
-It traded at $1.2916, struggling to break away from a 14-month trough of $1.2859 plumbed on Tuesday.
+It traded at $1.2916 EUR=, struggling to break away from a 14-month trough of $1.2859 plumbed on Tuesday.

 But the common currency rallied against its Swiss counterpart after the Swiss National Bank reinforced its willingness to take further steps to cap the franc at 1.20 per euro if necessary, including imposing negative interest rates.

-The euro jumped to a one-month high of 1.2119 francs, well off a near two-year low of 1.2045 hit last week.
+The euro jumped to a one-month high of 1.2119 francs EURCHF=R, well off a near two-year low of 1.2045 hit last week.

 Sterling remained on a shaky footing as well given the prospect that Scots may vote for independence in a referendum next week, breaking up the United Kingdom.
-It was at $1.6205, having slumped to a 10-month low of $1.6052 on Wednesday.
+It was at $1.6205 GBP=D4, having slumped to a 10-month low of $1.6052 on Wednesday.

 In a sign of panic over the possible disintegration of the 307-year-old union, British Prime Minister David Cameron, his deputy and the opposition Labour Party leader all headed to Scotland to offer greater autonomy as an enticement to vote against independence.

-Australia's employment data at 9.30 p.m.
-ET could throw the currency a lifeline if it surprises on the upside.
+Australia's employment data at 0130 GMT could throw the currency a lifeline if it surprises on the upside.
 Aussie bulls are nervous, though, as the previous report showed a shock jump in the jobless rate to a 12-year high of 6.4 percent.

 Just ahead of the data, markets will also be keeping an eye on a speech by President Barack Obama in which he will lay out his strategy for defeating the militant group Islamic State.